Want to get High Rank on Google?

 Like: How to make money from blogging?

-This types of keyword work great and have good conversion rate.
+This types of keyword work great and have a good conversion rate.

 For example, Someone wants to BUY a Samsung Mobile, let’s say Samsung XX.
 He will search on Google like: